AleksanderMako/game-of-three/docs/client.md

 ### Running the client in interactive mode

-The run client file represents the client which can interact with the user.
+The run-client file represents the client which can interact with the user.
-The protocol here is very similiar however instead of a compute number method the client reads input and validates it
-according to the game rules.
+The protocol here is very similiar to the one in bot mode.
+However instead of a compute number method, the client reads input and validates it according to the game rules.
-Exception here make scenarios where the number is negative.
+Exceptions here are scenarios where the number is negative.
-If the number is negative the client in both modes operates by the same rules up until the number is reduced to
+If the number is negative, the client in both modes operates by the same rules up until the number is reduced to
 -1,1 or 0.
-When the game reaches one of these stages the natural goal of the client should be towards 2 and the user is expected to add 1 to these numbers.
+When the game reaches one of these stages, the natural goal of the client should be progressing towards 2 and the user is expected to add 1 to these numbers.
 The client in interactive mode will validate these cases but the bot mode will increment the number by 1.